olitreadwell/olitreadwell.github.io/_posts/2016-05-22-content-distribution.md

 layout: post
 title: "Thoughts on content distribution"
 ---

 ![](/public/assets/img/social-content.png)

 At what point does distribution of content have diminishing returns?

 Recently, I've started to tweetstorm, I do so in order to quickly gather feedback, create an open conversation and most significantly to execute on writing with the method I'd use "if it looked easy".

-*I hope to write more about this soon.*
+_I hope to write more about this soon._

 From that initial creation, those tweetstorms usually continue to progress as posts on my personal website.
-Then becoming new posts for Medium and LinkedIn, part of my burgeoning newsletter.
-Eventually I share the now edited,fleshed out tweetstorm/blog posts again across the relevant networks.
+Eventually I share the now edited, fleshed out tweetstorm/blog posts again across the relevant networks.

 As I continue doing so, I've been thinking about the balance between distribution of a single similar piece of content, versus creation of new content.